robotlovesyou/tell/README.md

 CLI11 library to parse the command line arguments before utilising the libtil and libgen libraries to deserialize a til JSON representation and use it to generate the required source (HTML or Go)

+### Tests_run

+The tests directory contains a suite of tests for the til library.
+The tests utilise the catch2 testing library

+# Udacity Rubric Compliance

+## Loops, Functions, IO

+if and swich statements are used in several places.
+An example of an if statement can be found in the til::DocCommentContext::append method in til/DocCommentContext.cpp.
+An example of a switch statement can be found in the std::string gen::HTMLGenerator::MapType method in gen/HTMLGenerator.cpp

+All the code is organised into functions.

+For loops (both over iterators and using indexes) are used in many places.
+An example of the former is found in the gen::GoGenerator::EnsureDirective method in gen/GoGenerator.cpp and an example of the latter is found in the til::ASTValidator::ResolveMessages method in til/ASTValidator.go.

+While loops are also used.
+An example is found in the til::Lexer::read_next_token method in til/Lexer.cpp

+The programs accept input from users in the form of command line arguments.
+See either compiler/main.cpp or tell/main.cpp for examples of this.

+The program also reads from and writes to files.
+Examples of this can be found in compiler/Compiler.cpp and in tell/main.cpp

+## Object Oriented Programming

+All the code except test code and the two main.cpp files is organised into classes and structs.

+All the classes use public and private or protected modifiers for data and methods.
+The serializable structs expose all their data members by choice.

+All classes use member initialization lists where appropriate.

+All public methods have comments documenting their function and operation, and appropriate names have been chosen.

+All classes encapsulate their data.
+All member access is via accessor functions.
+The serializable structs use public data members by choice.

+The inheritance hierarchy of the project is fairly flat.
+There are virtual classes such as TypeDef, with concrete implementations such as ScalarTypeDef or MapTypeDef.
+Implementation inheritance is largely avoided.

+An example of a function overload can be found in the gen::GoGenerator class where the MapType method has implementations for each variant of a SerializableTypeDef

+Examples of virtual member overrides can be found in any of the concrete implementations of TypeDef, such as ScalarTypeDef or MapTypeDef where the t() method is overridden.

+There are no examples of templated functions in the project

+## Memory Management

+The gen::GoGenerator::Generate method takes a reference to a SerializableAST

+There are no examples of classes with a customised destructor because all dynamically allocated memory is managed via std::unique_ptr or std::shared_ptr instances.

+There are no examples of RAII, for the same reason

+There are not any strong examples of use of the rule of 5 for the same reason.
+There are classes which delete their copy constructors and allocators and so explicitly set their move allocators and constructors, as well as destructors to default but this probably doesn't qualify.

+The project extensively uses move semantics to move data instead of copying it.
+There are many examples of the use of std::move throughout the project

+The project makes extensive use of smart pointers such as std::unique_ptr and std::shared_ptr.
+All the structures in the AST manage their children via unique pointers.
+The error reporter class utilised by the lexer and parser is passed around as a shared pointer.

+## Concurrency

+The project does not make any use of concurrency